spencerbertsch1/Linux_Server_Configuration/README.md

 ## Step 2: SSH into the new server

+1. Navigate to *Accounts* on AWS Lightsail
+2. Select SSH Keys and download the private key
+3. Go to your downloads folder and rename the file to Lightsail-key.rsa
+4. Move that file to the ~/.ssh directly on the local machine
+5. Set the permissions as owner: `$ chmod 600 ~/.ssh/lightsail_key.rsa`
+6. SSH into the server: `$ ssh -i ~/.ssh/Lightsail-key.rsa ubuntu@3.218.244.61`

 ## Step 3: Update all of the currently installed packages on the server

 Run the following in the command line: